Are there changes you could make to better your current product or process?

 Tightening your part tolerances can double your unit price depending on what you’re changing due to the high tooling cost and a decreased margin of error.

 Die cut tolerances determine the acceptable margin of error for your part measurements.
 Changes could lead to complex tooling purchases, increased frequency of quality inspections, and a larger amount of material waste.

 Tight tolerances are an industry-wide struggle, and when converters tell you they’ll produce your tight tolerance part with no problem “compared to the other guys,” ask how much it’s going to cost you.

 Although you might be tempted to re-design your part and fix an issue immediately, plan to discuss your tolerances with a flexible material converter instead.
 You don’t want to end up with a part with monstrous pricing because its tolerances are challenging to meet.

 Certain product issues might make you interested in adding to, subtracting from, or substituting the material on your part.
-Yet, this could cause major changes in the cost due to the Minimum Order Quantity (MOQ) and potential tooling changes as well.
+Yet, this could cause major changes in the cost due to the material lead time, Minimum Order Quantity (MOQ), and potential tooling changes as well.

 The MOQ impacts the price and schedule of your materials, and buying a different amount than usual or swapping out an existing material will disrupt the balance between cost and shipping time orchestrated by your converter.

 Your product’s effectiveness isn’t the only aspect disrupted by changing the material.
 In addition, your converter must consider whether the process materials, like the liner or guide material used during production, have been affected.